 Note designation

 Individual grade Total grade German English

-1,0 1,3 1,0 - 1,5 Sehr gut Very good
+1,0 1,3 1,0 - 1,5 Very good Very good

-1,7 2,0 2,3 1,6 - 2,5 Gut Good
+1,7 2,0 2,3 1,6 - 2,5 Good Good

-2,7 3,0 3,3 2,6 - 3,5 Befriedigend Satisfactory
+2,7 3,0 3,3 2,6 - 3,5 Satisfactory Satisfactory

-3,7 4,0 3,6 - 4,0 Ausreichend Sufficient
+3,7 4,0 3,6 - 4,0 Sufficient Sufficient

-5,0 Less than 4.0 Nicht ausreichend Insufficient
+5,0 Less than 4.0 Insufficient Fail

 - (4) Module examinations can remain ungraded up to a maximum of 20% of the credit points per degree program or degree subject component.
-Ungraded module examinations are to be assessed as "Pass" or "Fail."
-Further details are regulated by the corresponding degree program and examination regulations and the subject-specific appendices for individual degree programs. - (5) In accordance with the European Credit Transfer System (ECTS), graduation documents must also present the final grades must in relation to the grade distribution of two previous graduating cohorts.
+Ungraded module examinations are to be assessed as "Passed" or "Failed."
+Further details are regulated by the corresponding Degree Program and Examination Regulations and the subject-specific examination regulations for individual degree programs. - (5) In accordance with the European Credit Transfer System (ECTS), graduation documents must also present the final grades must in relation to the grade distribution of two previous graduating cohorts.
 This presentation must indicate the size of the comparison cohort.
 In combined degree programs, and in application of the European Credit Transfer System (ECTS), graduation documents must present the subject grades for degree subject components in relation to the grade distribution of two previous graduating cohorts for those degree subject components.
 Here too, the presentation must indicate the size of the comparison cohort.